lukebarhoumeh/AtlasBot/README.md

 ```

 Fees are refreshed hourly by a background updater started at launch.
+Strong signals have their profit target scaled so the expected edge exceeds
+fees and slippage.

 Metrics are exposed at http://localhost:9000/metrics.
 GPT desk summaries are
 written to `logs/ai_advisor.log` every 10 minutes when `OPENAI_API_KEY` is set.